MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

     - Add context to maximize response appropriateness and relevance
     - Set clear expectations for the response

-1. Let's try generating a resonse from Microsoft Copilot using a prompt with a specific goal.
-In the chat box at the bottom of the Copilot pane, enter the following prompt:
+1. Let's try generating a resonse using a prompt with a specific goal.
+In the chat box, enter the following prompt:

     ```prompt
     I'm planning a trip to Paris in September.
 Can you help me?
     ```

-1. Review the response from Copilot.

-    >**Note**: Keep in mind that the specific response you receive may vary due to the nature of generative AI.
+1. Review the response. **Note**: Keep in mind that the specific response you receive may vary due to the nature of generative AI.

 1. Let's try another prompt.
 Enter the following: